MEARS Auction Rules and Policies

 Shipping of lots won

-The timeframe for the shipment of items will be approximately 5-7 business days after payment is received (if paid by check, items will be shipped after check clears).
-Customers interested in picking up winning bids, please email email@example.com or call 414-301-9536 (if picking up, winning bidder will be responsible for paying Wisconsin sales tax).
+The timeframe for the shipment of items is approximately 5-7 business days after payment is received (if paid by check, items will be shipped after your check clears).
+Customers interested in picking up items, please send an email request to email@example.com or call 414-301-9536 (if picking up, winning bidder will be responsible for paying Wisconsin sales tax).

 Some items in MEARS Auctions are framed.
-Although we do our best to protect framed items, MEARS is not responsible for the condition of the frame once shipped.
+Although we do our best to protect framed items, MEARS is not responsible for the condition of the frame or glass once shipped.

 Delivery confirmation: MEARS Auctions does not include delivery confirmation with your order.
 In the event delivery confirmation is requested, written consent and prior approval must be obtained.
 MEARS Auctions is not responsibile for items left unattended.